-Scotland: Stein, Narey, Brazil & being a cartoon character
+Narey, Brazil & being a cartoon at World Cup '82

 Strachan: "Scottish football was in a seriously good place at the time as well.
 There have been better teams, but the overall quality in our own top division was the best ever, when there were four teams properly going at it.

-"And the fact the Anglos were the best as well.
+"And the fact the Anglos [English-based players] were the best as well.
 Six of them played every week for the two best teams in England."

-Wark: "Yes we had the talent - but the bottom line is we still didn't qualify for the next stage, which we should have done.
+Wark: "Yes, we had the talent - but the bottom line is we still didn't qualify for the next stage, which we should have done.
 End of story."

 |Scotland squad